Federal employees who experience work-related injuries are not eligible for workers’ compensation from the state.

 Federal employees will receive workers’ compensation benefits when the claim is approved.
 It will provide compensation for injuries or illnesses and assistance during the recovery period.
 All medical expenses associated with the claim will be covered by FECA including prescription medication, surgery, and rehabilitation.
 Compensation is also provided for lost wages if the employee cannot report for work due to the injury or illness.
 The compensation will be given directly by the federal agency for the initial 45 days of being out of work.
 Lost wages will be compensated by FECA if the worker cannot report for work after 45 days.

 Workers’ compensation claims for occupational diseases make workers eligible for lost wages compensation under FECA after a three-day waiting period.
 Additional benefits will be given to workers who incur permanent partial or total disability due to a work-related injury or illness.
-The severity of the disability and impact on future capacity to earn will determine the compensation amount.
+The severity of the disability and impact on the future capacity to earn will determine the compensation amount.
 The amount will likely increase if the worker has dependents.
 Compensation is also provided for vocational training under FECA whenever necessary.
 The dependents of federal workers also receive survivors’ benefits when the worker dies while at work.

 Consulting a St. Louis Workers’ Compensation Lawyer